SciBorgo/Missing-data/paper/paper.md

 ## Missing data across the analysis pathway

-Problem: *Unreported missing values*.
+Case study: *Unreported missing values*.
 While not always the case, even if not reported, missing data can be obvious.
 A recent paper examined the relationship between match performance indicators and outcome, in Australian Football between the 2001 and 2016.
 Problematically, at least